rancher/rke2/docs/cis_self_assessment.md

 ps -ef | grep kube-apiserver | grep -v grep
 ```

-Verify that the file referenced by the `client-ca-file` for kube-apiserver is different from the `trusted-ca-file` used by etcd.
+Verify that the file referenced by the `client-ca-file` flag in the apiserver process is different from the file referenced by the `trusted-ca-file` parameter in the etcd configuration file.

 **Remediation:**
 By default, RKE2 uses a config file for etcd that can be found `/var/lib/rancher/rke2/server/db/etcd/config`.
 The `server-client.crt` field is set.
 No manual remediation needed.